NathanCheshire/Cyder/WidgetCreationGuide.md

 Now to allow your widget to be found and triggered via the `ReflectionUtil` widget finder and validator, you need to create a `public static void` method named `showGUI()`.
 Additionally, this method must be annotated with the `@Widget` annotation to allow it to be discovered.
-The annotation requries a single string or list of strings to allow a user to trigger it as well as a description.
+The annotation requires a single string or list of strings to allow a user to trigger it as well as a description.
 Additionally, since multiple instances are allowed, this method should ONLY invoke the following: `getInstance().showGUI()`.
 Thus, after following these steps, your class should look like the following: